aosabook/500lines/ci/chapter.rst

 ````

 The dispatcher server works by defining handlers for each request.
 This is defined by the DispatcherHandler class, which inherits from SocketServer's BaseRequestHandler.
-This base class just needs us to define the 'handle' function, which will be invoked whenever a connection is requested.
-The 'handle' function defined in DispatcherHandler is our custom handler, and it will be called on each connection.
+This base class just needs us to define the `handle` function, which will be invoked whenever a connection is requested.
+The `handle` function defined in DispatcherHandler is our custom handler, and it will be called on each connection.
 It looks at the incoming connection request (self.request holds the request information), and parses out what command is being requested of it.

 ````python
 class DispatcherHandler(SocketServer.BaseRequestHandler):